ONEARMY/community-platform/CONTRIBUTING.md

 When you start working on an issue, comment on it or if your are a registered contributor assign yourself to let us know so we avoid working on something twice.
 The comment should include a mention to @mattia-io (our project lead).

 When a group of issues have been resolved a pull request to the master branch should be made, where it will undergo a quick review and test.
 It is expected that the developer will have done thorough testing themselves first, this helps make sure most pull requests get merged quickly.

+## 🐛 &nbsp; Cypress-reproducible Bug
+Bugs accompanied with Cyypress tests aim to help contributors reproduce them quickly and eliminate miscommunication between reporters and contributors.
+Contributors need [a very basic understanding about Cypress](https://docs.cypress.io/guides/getting-started/writing-your-first-test.html#Add-a-test-file) to get started (less than 20 mins of reading).
+You can skip the tutorial if you're already familiar with to Cypress

+The typical workflow for fixing a bug:

+- Create your own branch off the branch **bugs**
+`$ git checkout -b your_branch bugs`

+- Start the app in the testing environment.
+If you haven't installed any dependency for the app yet, please run `yarn` before proceeding
+`$ yarn start:ci`

+- Open Cypress dashboard
+`$ yarn cy:open`

+- On the dashboard, start the bug tests by clicking onto `bug.spec.ts`.
+Most of the time, you may want to execute the test of a particular bug.
+To do that, find your bug by its github issue ID in `bugs.spec.ts` and replace `it` with `it.only`.
+For example:`it('[636]', () ...` => `it.only('[636]', () ...`

+## 🐛 &nbsp; Testing Setup

+Due to the current architecture which lets web clients talk to Firebase services directly, we decided it's end-to-end testing done by Cypress.
+That means all Cypress tests are executed against a dedicated firebase project which is different to development and staging.
+Hence, you notice data in testing are completely different to what you see when developing.
+In addition, the testing app starts at the port
+`localhost:3456` which all tests are run against.

+To start the app in the testing mode, use `$ yarn start:ci`.
+It's only recommended when you write tests or fix bugs that are reported with Cypress tests.
+For development, please stick to the default app `$ yarn start`

 ## 🏠 &nbsp; Project Structure